 - Line a large baking tray with parchment paper or aluminium foil.

-- First make the filling: place the blueberries and honey in a small saucepan over medium heat.
-Add ½ cup water.
+- First make the filling: place the blueberries, chia, and honey in a small saucepan over medium heat.
 Cover and cook just until the blueberries start to pop – about 7 mins.
 Squish them down slightly with a spoon.

-- Once you get a gooey chia pudding-like consistency, stir in lemon juice.
+- Stir in the lemon juice.
 Taste and add more honey if necessary.